quanterall/HaskellMaterials/basics/09-reader-and-readert.md

 pass a handle and a string, we've been able to abstract this away into what is essentially a custom `putStrLn` that writes to a log file we've set up at the beginning of our program.

-## Creating a custom type signature
+## Creating our own monad type alias

 A lot of programs will be written with a certain transformer stack (collection of monads) in mind and will mention this stack in many places.
 In this case we can very easily use a type alias to name